 If the Developer is advised of, or perceives there to be, vulnerability, then they may also consider seeking further information from the appropriate organisation specialising in that vulnerability.

 Further sources of information about vulnerability can be found here:

-- www.gov.uk for a comprehensive list of organisations that offer advice and information on specific mental health issues. - www.ableize.com which is run by people with disabilities and provides links to local and national support and advice groups.
+- on specific mental health issues. - www.ableize.com which is run by people with disabilities and provides links to local and national support and advice groups.